nguyentruongky/shopmate/README.md

 **Note**
 - I use my stripe library instead of calling the API.

+6. Filter - DONE

+**Note**
+You don't support filter api, so I have to do a trick.
+Load all products by loading pagination and filter on loaded products.

+7. Search - DONE

+**Note**
+Your search api sometimes returns empty, while there are some products contain that keyword, for instance `arc`.

 6. Menu
 - Payment method - DONE
 - Logout - DONE